eNMS-automation/eNMS/docs/source/automation/servicetypes/napalm_traceroute.md

 Configuration parameters for creating this service instance:

 - All [Napalm Service Common Parameters](napalm_common.md).
-- `Destination IP`: The IP address of the the device to send the echo packet to.
+- `Destination IP`: The IP address of the device to which to send the echo packet.
 - `Source IP address`: Override the source IP address of the ping packet with this provided IP.
 - `Timeout`: Seconds to wait before declaring timeout.